hirokikondo86/gke-test/README.md

-gke-test

-# 概要
+# gke-test

 Load balancing the gRPC server using GKE and Envoy.